mobify/workshop--adaptivejs-components/README.md

 ## Component Bodies

 Component bodies are predefined regions in a component that usually have default markup, but can be replaced with custom markup.
-A single component can have it may have one body, multiple bodies or no bodies at all.
+A single component can have one body, multiple bodies or (sometimes) no bodies at all.

 Our Card example has three available bodies: 'header', the default 'body' and a 'footer'.